GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## Writing Files
-In Python, a file can be created or (over)written using a `write()` method.
-There are two options developers can choose when writing: overwrite and append.

-Suppose there is a file with text content written as follows:
+Python creates and writes a text-based file using the `write()` method.
+There are two options when writing a file: (1) overwrite and (2) append.
+Suppose there is a text file shown below.

 ```
 [filename.txt]